 White horehound is a bitter herb from the mint family that grows like a weed in many areas of the world.
 It was first mentioned in the first century in ancient Rome.
 In his manual of medicine A. Cornelius Celsus, described antiseptic uses as well as treatments for respiratory ailments using horehound juice.
 In his book, 'On Agriculture', first century agriculturist Lucius Columella wrote about the use of horehound for various farm animal ailments such as ulcers, scabs and worms.
 In humans it is soothing to the respiratory system and a natural expectorant.
 It can also stimulate menstrual flow and induce abortions.

-NOTE: Excessive use of horehound root may lead to high blood pressure.
+NOTE: Excessive use of horehound root may lead to high blood pressure and should be avoided by pregnant women.

 Horsetail (Equisetum arvense, Vegetal silica, common horsetail, field horsetail, shavegrass)

 Horsetail is a herbaceous perennial plant, native throughout the arctic and temperate regions of the northern hemisphere.
 Oil from the roots can be used to treat toxoplasmosis.
 Horsetail is also rich in "beauty" nutrients that nourish the nails, skin, hair, bones and the body's connective tissue.
-It is also benefits the glands and urinary tract.
-Horsetail helps heal fractured bones because of its rich supply of nutrients.
+It is also benefits the glands and urinary tract and helps heal fractured bones because of its rich supply of nutrients.
+Horsetail has traditionally been used as a diuretic (helps rid the body of excess fluid by increasing urine output).
+Horsetail contains silica which is lethal to the eggs of parasites and so is a good remedy to eliminate worms.

 Ho Shou Wu (Polygonum multiflorum, flowery knotweed, fo-ti, he shou wu)